stevenhgs/rib-to-gpx-file-converter/README.md

 However, the data found until now is sufficient to generate a valid .gpx file.

 ### Generating a .gpx file
-Now that the meaning of the values is found the .gpx file can be generated.
+Now that the meaning of the values is found, the .gpx file can be generated.
-This is simply done by making a header for this .gpx file.
+First, a header is made for this .gpx file.

 Then, a `<trkpt>` tag with its corresponding data is added for every slice.
 Since there is no tag for the temperature for a `<trkpt>` in a .gpx file an `<extension>` tag is used.